-Current tax forms, instructions, and publications.
+- Current tax forms, instructions, and publications. - Prior-year tax forms and instructions. - Popular tax forms that may be filled in electronically, printed out for submission, and saved for recordkeeping.

-- Prior-year tax forms, instructions, and publications. - Popular tax forms which may be filled-in electronically, printed out for submission, and saved for recordkeeping. - Internal Revenue Bulletins.
+• Internal Revenue Bulletins.

-The CD-ROM can be purchased from National Technical Information Service (NTIS) for \$25.00 by calling 1-877-233-6767 or for \$18.00 on the Internet at www.irs.ustreas.gov/cdorders.
+The CD-ROM can be purchased from National Technical Information Service (NTIS) by calling 1-877-233-6767 or on the Internet at www.irs.gov.
 The first release is available in mid-December and the final release is available in late January.